Operating Schedule

 With the combination of delicious food, wines paired for each course and an elegant setting in the Ballroom at Rosecliff, the evening has all the elements to create a memorable and immersive experience for all.

 Explore the underground systems that made this great house a marvel of technology for its time.
+Tour times may vary.
+See the event webpage for details.

 See and hear how the other half lived.
 This tour will highlight the stories of some of the men and women who worked to service the social whirl of Newport during the Gilded Age.
+Tour times may vary.
+See the event webpage for details.

 Download our tour app before your visit and bring your earbuds.